- Bridging the Gap: Your role in transporting children with disabilities to school in developing countries

 For their Accessible Transport Strategy and much more.

 United Nations Development Programme (Malaysia, in English)

-Click “Reports and Publications,” then type A Review of International Best Practice in Accessible Public Transportation for Persons with Disabilities* in the search box.
+Google A Review of International Best Practice in Accessible Public Transportation for Persons with Disabilities.

 Victoria Transport Policy Institute (Canada)